An $L_q(L_p)$-theory for time-fractional diffusion equations with nonlocal operators generated by L\'evy processes with low intensity of small jumps

-where $0\leq \delta_{1}\leq \delta_{2}<1$.
+where $0\leq \delta_{1}\leq \delta_{2}<2$.
 We remark that $\ell$ can be slowly varying at infinity (see Definition \ref{d:sv} and Assumption \ref{ass bernstein} for detail) due to the possible choice of $\delta_{1}=0$.
 Therefore, $j_{d}$ can have low intensity of small jumps.
-Examples of slowly varying functions covered by our result are
+Examples of function $\ell$ covered by our result are